Reading between the lines of four-dimensional gauge theories

 \centerline{\epsffile{SO8dp4-2.eps}}

 \centerline{\epsffile{SO8dp4-3.eps}}

 \centerline{\epsffile{SO8dp4-4.eps}} \figcaption\sotwelve{S-duality orbits of the $\CN=4$ SYM theories with $\g=so(8d+4)$.} \endinsert

 When $N=4d$, the $15$ possible theories are generally permuted by the full S-duality group.
 For $N=8d$, three theories are invariant under the full $SL(2,\Z)$, which are the $SO(N)_+$, $Ss(N)_+$ and $Sc(N)_+$ theories.
 The other $12$ theories fall into $4$ separate orbits, each containing $3$ different theories.
 For example, the $Spin(N)$ theory is mapped by the $S$ generator to the $(SO(N)/\Z_2)\ns0000$ theory, which is mapped by the $T$ generator to the $(SO(N)/\Z_2)\ns1001$ theory, which is mapped to itself by the $S$ generator.
 The orbits are given in \soeight.
 For $N=8d+4$, the only theory which is fully invariant under $SL(2,\Z)$ is the $SO(N)_+$ theory.
 The other theories are divided into two orbits containing $3$ theories (one of which contains $Spin(N)$, and the other contains $SO(N)_-$), one orbit of size $6$, and another orbit of size $2$ (containing the $(SO(N)/\Z_2)\ns0111$ and $(SO(N)/\Z_2)\ns1110$ theories, which map to each other under $T$, and to themselves under $S$).
-The orbits are shown in \sotwelve.
+The orbits are shown in \sotwelve.\foot{ Previous versions had a couples of typos in the duality orbits of $SO(N)_-$ in \soeight\ (corrected in v2) and \sotwelve\ (corrected in v5).
+The authors thank Oren Bergman and Sebastian Rauch for corrections. }

 \newsec{Summing over bundles in the Euclidean path integral}

 When the spatial slice of the spacetime of our gauge theories is a nontrivial $3$-manifold, the states in the Hilbert space are characterized by discrete electric and magnetic charges related to the center of the covering group (see \WittenNV\ and references therein).
 As we will discuss below, different charges are allowed in different theories of the types we discussed above, with different Hilbert spaces.
 Correspondingly, the Euclidean partition functions of these different theories on general 4-manifolds are different(though they are the same on $\S^4$ and $\S^3\times \S^1$).
 In this last section, we discuss how the Euclidean partition function distinguishes the different theories (with different sets of line operators), using the standard $\theta$-angle $\theta$, and in some cases its discrete generalizations.
 We begin in section 6.1 with an analysis of the Euclidean path integral and the possible $\theta$-angles that appear in it.
 In section 6.2 we show how to map these $\theta$-angles to the theories we discussed in the previous sections.
 In section 6.3 we generalize to the case where the center contains more than one factor.
 In section 6.4 we discuss surface operators, and their relation to the $\Z_k$ gauge theories that we encountered above.